 - Twilight produces a sputtering car noise when she tries to take off to Ponyville.

 - Nightmare Moon's magic blasts sound suspiciously like a Dalek's death ray.
 Incidentally, this episode premiered the same day as Doctor Who's 50th Anniversary Special.

 - Suddenly Voiced: A yellow-coated, orange-maned, green-eyed unicorn mare (Primrose) who previously appeared in "The Best Night Ever" and "Sweet and Elite" makes her first speaking appearance.

 - Summon Magic: Celestia has taught Twilight a spell that can summon Discord with the Elements of Harmony whenever they need him.
 Discord suggests that Twilight has also been taught a spell that gives Discord warning before they would summon him (though in this case, Twilight omitted the formality).

-- That Poor Cat: An on-screen example: Due to the Everfree Forest's vines emitting a strange pollen, the pollen affects Rarity's magic and the teapot she was using douses Opalescence.
+- That Poor Cat: An on-screen example: due to the Everfree Forest's vines emitting a strange pollen that makes unicorns unable to control their magic, Rarity involuntarily picks up the teapot she was using and douses Opalescence.

 - There Can Be Only One: Princess Luna declares herself the only princess in Equestria before becoming Nightmare Moon.

 - Time to Step Up, Commander: Twilight is clearly very uncomfortable and reluctant at finding herself in charge after Celestia and Luna disappear, though she quickly puts that aside and focuses on the situation at hoof.